Byron ‘Reckful’ Bernstein Dies, Popular eSports Competitor And Twitch Streamer Dead At 31

 Bernstein’s Passing Confirmed By Friends

-While exact details about Bernstein’s passing have not yet been reported, many close to him have confirmed his passing and noted that he died at home.
+While exact details about Bernstein’s passing have not yet been reported, many close to him have confirmed his passing and noted that he died at home at the age of 31.

 Reckful's passing has been confirmed by his roommate.
 Byron was 31. pic.twitter.com/wfB5A2uhJm